Frequently Asked Questions & Some Eggy Facts…

 Every St Ewe egg has the Red Lion stamp!
 We are also SALSA accredited, RSPCA Assured and Vegetarian Society approved.

-Selenium & DHA Omega 3 are essential for these more vulnerable groups; pregnant woman, children & the elderly.
+Selenium & DHA Omega 3 are essential for these more vulnerable groups; pregnant women, children & the elderly.
 With benefits including:

 • Immune system support